shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

    - **Resources**: Create and manage resources, like a SharePoint site collection.

-   - **Billing**: View purchase, or cancel subscriptions for your organization.
+   - **Billing**: View purchase or cancel subscriptions for your organization.
 View past billing statements or view the number of assigned licenses to individual users.

    - **Support**: You can view existing service requests or create new ones.